Siti Nurhaliza: First pregnancy, "Anta Permana", Asian tour and ManifestaSITI2020 (2017–2020)

-On 13 October, she revealed that she was four-month pregnant with her first child at the age of 38 after 11 years of marriage.
-She explained that the announcement is crucial to explain her inactivity few months prior and for her to focus on her personal life.
-A day later on 14 October, "Dirgahayu" was awarded Best Duo/Group from 2017 Anugerah Planet Muzik in Singapore.
-Few weeks later on 24 October, she was conferred by Sultan Ahmad Shah of Pahang the "Darjah Kebesaran Sri Sultan Ahmad Shah Pahang" (SSAP) and would be addressed with the honorific title of "Dato' Sri" henceforth.
+On 13 October, she revealed that she was four months pregnant with her first child at the age of 38 after 11 years of marriage.
+A day later, on 14 October, "Dirgahayu" was awarded Best Duo/Group from 2017 Anugerah Planet Muzik in Singapore.
+On 24 October, she was conferred by Sultan Ahmad Shah of Pahang the "Darjah Kebesaran Sri Sultan Ahmad Shah Pahang" (SSAP) and would be addressed with the honorific title of "Dato' Sri" henceforth.
 In November 2017, she was included in The 500 Most Influential Muslims for the third year in a row.
 In December, she was named Most Streamed Local Artiste in Malaysia by Spotify.